-These measures keep fire contained, giving time for emergency services to deal with the situation.
-By keeping a fire contained, and preventing the spread of fire, people are able to evacuate safely and damage to a building is minimised.
+Compartmentation keeps a fire contained, giving time for emergency services to deal with the situation.
+People should also be able to evacuate safely and damage to a building is minimised.

 Keep people informed